(Updated July 2021)

-The Society of Plastics Industry is responsible for establishing the customs and practices of the injection mold makers industry.
-This society classifies injection molds to help eliminate confusion and create uniformity between mold types in the mold quoting system which increases customer satisfaction.
-These classifications are Class 101, 102 and 103 and are discussed in more detail below.
-It is important to understand the differences between these 3 classes when sourcing tooling.
+The Plastics Industry Association is responsible for establishing the customs and practices of the injection mold makers industry.
+This association classifies injection molds to help eliminate confusion and create uniformity between mold types in the mold quoting system, which increases customer satisfaction.
+These classifications are Class 101, 102, and 103 and are discussed below in more detail.
+It is essential to understand the differences between these three classes when sourcing tooling.

-- Class 101– is built for high production runs of over 1 million or more cycles.
-This is the highest priced mold and is made with the highest quality materials.
-Mold base should be a minimum hardness of 280BHN and molding surfaces (cavities and cores) must be hardened to a minimum of 48 RC.
+- Class 101– is built for high production runs of over one million or more cycles.
+These molds are made with the highest quality materials, which makes them the more expensive molds.
+Mold base should be a minimum hardness of 280BHN, and molding surfaces (cavities and cores) must be hardened to a minimum of 48 RC.
 Steels moving against one another should be dissimilar and have a hardness differential of at least 4 Rockwell.
-Temperature control provisions are to be in cavities, cores and slides wherever possible.
+Temperature control provisions are to be in cavities, cores, and slides wherever possible.

 - Class 102– is built for medium to high production runs - not to exceed 1 million cycles.
 These molds are good for abrasive materials and/or parts requiring cost tolerances.
-This is a fairly high quality mold as well as being relatively high priced.
+Class 102 molds are fairly high-quality mold as well as being relatively high priced.
 This mold base should also be a minimum hardness of 280BHN, and molding surfaces (cavities and cores) will be hardened to a minimum of 48 RC.
-Temperature control previsions should be in cavities, cores and slides wherever possible.
+Temperature control provisions should be in cavities, cores, and slides wherever possible.

 - Class 103 – is built for medium to low production runs of fewer than 500,000 cycles.
 The mold base should be a minimum hardness of 165 BHN and cavity and cores of 280BHN or higher.

-The selection of the type of injection mold needed depends completely on the customer's requirements and product specifications; below is more detail on the various mold types.
+The selection of the type of injection mold needed depends entirely on the customer's requirements and product specifications; below is more detail on the various mold types.

 - MUD units: these are standard frameworks for tools, allowing for custom machined inserts for specific components.

-- Unscrewing Molds: these are sometimes used when the plastic parts have details like threads or ridges that cannot be easily injected using the standard knockout methods.
+- Unscrewing Molds: used when the plastic parts have details like threads or ridges that cannot be easily injected using the standard knockout methods.
 These parts are carefully unscrewed from the mold to avoid thread damage.
-For this to be cost effective - these complex molds need to move at high speeds and clear previously molded parts efficiently in order to begin the next cycle.
-These types of molds are good for products like medical syringes, vials, caps and connectors.
+To be cost-effective - these complex molds need to move at high speeds and clear previously molded parts efficiently to begin the next cycle.
+These types of molds are suitable for products like medical syringes, vials, caps, and connectors.

-- Action molds: these molds have some sort of mechanical action incorporated in the design to enable molding of complex parts and detailed geometry like a hole, slot, undercut or thread that is not perpendicular to the parting line of the mold.
+- Action Molds: these molds have some mechanical action incorporated in the design to enable molding of complex parts and detailed geometry like a hole, slot, undercut or thread that is not perpendicular to the mold's parting line.

-- Hot runner molds: are typically more expensive to manufacture but allow savings by reducing material waste, cycle time and labor costs.
-These types of molds can produce more complex components while providing a variety of gating options that improve part quality.
+- Hot Runner Molds: are typically more expensive to manufacture but allow savings by reducing material waste, cycle time, and labor costs.
+These molds can produce more complex components while providing a variety of gating options that improve part quality.

-- Three plate molds: these molds have a runner plate in between a moving half and a fixed half.
-These molds have two parting lines and are utilized for their gating location flexibility.
+- Three plate Molds: these molds have a runner plate between a moving half and a fixed half.
+These molds have two parting lines and are picked for their gating location flexibility.

-- Family molds: family molds are used when all the products being manufactured are from the same material.
+- Family Molds: family molds are used when all the products being manufactured are from the same material.
 These help to eliminate color matching problems because the products are manufactured at the same time.
-It is important with these molds to have proper flow balance, runner shutoffs and additional cooling circuit control.
+It is crucial with these molds to have proper flow balance, runner shutoffs, and additional cooling circuit control.

-- Tooling options and experience: look for a sourcing partner that offers a broad range of tooling options; the right sourcing partner will have extensive experience with the various tooling and material options offered.
-Also, you need to partner with an injection molder, such as Crescent Industries, who has Design for Manufacturability expertise; this simply means the tool design and manufacturing teams are integrated to allow manufacturability issues to be identified and addressed during the design process instead of after the tool is fabricated – saving significant tooling development time and cost!
+- Tooling options and experience: look for a sourcing partner that offers a broad range of tooling options; the right sourcing partner will have extensive experience with the various tooling and material options available.
+Also, you need to partner with an injection molder, such as Crescent Industries, who has Design for Manufacturability expertise; this simply means the tool design and manufacturing teams are integrated to allow manufacturability.
+When issues are identified, than can be addressed during the design process instead of after the tool is fabricated – saving significant tooling development time and cost!

-- Materials: There are many different materials that can be used in the tooling process depending on the type of tool required, as well as the timing required.
-The most common materials used in tooling include: aluminum, steel, cast iron, carbides, and composites (REN).
-Certain supply partners specialize in the different material types, so it’s important to know what your potential supply base is capable of, and also what they specialize in.
+- Materials: Many different materials can be used in the tooling process depending on the type of tool required and the timing required.
+The most common materials used in tooling include aluminum, steel, cast iron, carbides, and composites (REN).
+Certain supply partners specialize in the different material types, so learn the experience of a potential supplier.

-- Volume Capabilities: In order to be cost-effective, the design of injection molding tooling should be based on the anticipated volume of parts the tooling needs to produce – not significantly more or less.
-If this rule of thumb is not adhered to, you will develop a tool that is not optimized for your volume needs and you will likely pay too much for tooling, especially in the case of designing for too high a volume.
+- Volume Capabilities: To be cost-effective, make sure the injection mold is built based on the anticipated volume of parts the tooling needs to produce – not significantly more or less.
+If this rule of thumb is not adhered to, you will develop a tool that is not optimized for your volume needs, and you will likely pay too much for tooling, especially in the case of designing for too high a volume.

-- Quality and turnaround time: Last but not least, you need to understand the timeline for making tools – the fastest tool maker is not always the right choice as oftentimes quality is sacrificed in order to make tools quickly.
+- Quality and turnaround time: Finally, you need to understand the timeline for making tools – the fastest toolmaker is not always the right choice because, frequently, quality is sacrificed to make tools quickly.
 Take your time to find a sourcing partner that produces quality tools in a reasonable timeframe.

 At Crescent Industries, we leverage our expertise as injection molders and our advanced technologies and equipment to produce quality injection molds for plastic components.
-We follow the SPI guidelines for mold classifications in a variety of materials and configurations.
+To get your project started right, go to the Steps for Launching an Injection Molded Project webinar.